 Professors Emeriti are welcome to teach one four-credit course per year after retirement.
 There are a variety of venues in which Professors Emeriti can teach:

 a.
 Emeriti may offer Freshman Seminars and House Seminars and should visit the following site to apply: https://freshmanseminars.college.harvard.edu/how-apply.

 b.
 Emeriti may offer departmental courses at the invitation of the department chair and with approval by the divisional dean.

 c.
-Emeriti may also offer General Education courses and are encouraged to contact the Program in General Education.
+Emeriti may also offer courses through the Division of Continuing Education.

 An honorarium is paid for course instruction.
 The level of this honorarium is determined annually by the FAS administration.